bpruitt-goddard/programming-keyboard-slideshow/slides.md

 * Hold -> Normal Shift
 * Press -> `(` or `)` (Left vs Right shift)

+note:
+* Use shift key more than only for infrequent shift usages
+* Especially helpful for programmers

 --

 ## Dynamic Macro

 Record a string of characters in any application... and replay them back!

+note:
+* Demo this feature to better explain
+* Data is stored on the keyboard so it can be re-used anywhere
+* Data is stored in volatile memory - wiped after board loses power

 --